-In August of 1985, Dr. Bradley left the Virginia-Maryland Regional College of Veterinary Medicine at Virginia Tech, where he was an Associate Professor and Coordinator of Small Animal Surgery to start the Veterinary Surgical Referral Practice (VSRP) of Northern Virginia in Manassas, Virginia.
-VSRP started its first year with one Licensed Veterinary Technician (LVT) in a rented space.
-Now the Surgical Division of the Veterinary Referral Center has grown to more than 20 employees and nin LVTs.
+In August of 1985, Dr. Bradley left the Virginia-Maryland Regional College of Veterinary Medicine at Virginia Tech, where he was an Associate Professor and Coordinator of Small Animal Surgery to start the Veterinary Surgical Referral Practice of Northern Virginia—now the Surgical Division of the Veterinary Referral Center of Northern Virginia in Manassas, Virginia.
 The Surgical Division of the Veterinary Referral Center is a referral-only surgical practice that serves Northern Virginia.
-The Surgical Division is combined with the Internal Medicine Division, and the Emergency Division as the Veterinary Referral Center of Northern Virginia.

 Dr. Bradley spends his spare time traveling with his wife, Leslie, to beautiful St. George, Utah where he enjoys visiting his family of five children, 18 grandchildren, and two great grandchildren.

-Dr. Bradley is a Diplomate of the American College of Veterinary Surgeons.
+Dr. Bradley and Dr. Minihan are Diplomates of the American College of Veterinary Surgeons.
 The ACVS was founded in 1965 and has defined the high standards of veterinary surgery ever since.
 All ACVS members have fulfilled stringent requirements in order to obtain the specialist title of Diplomate.

-Like Dr. Bradley, many Diplomates are involved in referral practices across the nation.
+Like Drs.
+Bradley and Minihan, many Diplomates are involved in referral practices across the nation.
 These Diplomates accept cases on a strictly referral basis.
 They become an integral part of your healthcare team by helping primary care veterinarians manage the most difficult and demanding procedures.